nafiulkhalid/nafiulkhalid/README.md

   - (Open to relocate or remote opportunities)<br>

 I enjoy Backend! -- the logic behind how everything works beyond what we see, excites me!<br>
-In free time, I love to explore Quantum Computing<br>

 ## </> Tech Stack: